zainansarii/MNIST-from-scratch/README.md

 # MNIST from scratch

 Lately I've been relying on libraries to do the heavy lifting for me when it comes to machine learning.
-So, I decided to take matters into my own hands and build a neural network from scratch to classify the MNIST dataset.
-After a good amount of debugging code and staring at matrices, I'm very pleased with the performance of my model!
+So, I decided to build a neural network from scratch to classify the MNIST dataset.
 Here's a summary of the code:

 ## Initialisation